glarivie/recipe-scrapers/docs/ingredients-architecture.md

 **Why groups?**

 - Many recipes organize ingredients into sections (e.g., "For the crust", "For the filling")
-- Default group name is empty string `""` for ungrouped ingredients
+- Default group name is `null` for ungrouped ingredients
 - Preserves recipe structure and improves readability

 ## Extraction Flow